scripal-git/scripal/docs/BuildWindows.md

 **PocoFoundation, PocoEncodings, PocoUtil, PocoJSON, PocoXML, PocoZip**

-We recommend to build Poco libraries using the supplied Visual Studio solution: in the Scripal repository, open **\win\Poco4Scripal.sln** and build the relase or debug version
+We recommend to build Poco libraries using the supplied Visual Studio solution.<br>
+In the Scripal repository, open **\win\Poco4Scripal.sln** and build the Relase or Debug version.
+Choose dynamic and static builds.
+Scripal runs only on x64 and x86.

+For more information on building Poco, see:
+[https://docs.pocoproject.org/current/99150-WindowsPlatformNotes.html]

+## Scripal

+To build Scripal, open **\win\scripal.sln**

-Select Debug or Release versions and static/dynamic build types. build Poco - static and dynamic versions are needed (only x64 and x86) [https://docs.pocoproject.org/current/99150-WindowsPlatformNotes.html]
+Select Debug or Release versions and static/dynamic build types.

 To tell Scripal about your Poco Build: open Developer Powershell in Visual Studio and execute
 <pre>